deep-t4run/NamasteReact/Notes.md

 - It is a convention (not necessarily) to write a component name starting with a capital letter
 - We can write any piece of JS code inside {} braces
 - Component Composition : Using component inside a component

+React Fragment: A jsx in react can have only one parent element.
+To overcome this issue, <React.Fragment></React.Fragment> or <></> is used to contain multiple parent element inside a jsx.

+Config Driven UI: Controlling our frontend driven by a config given from backend.

+Optional Chaining